Sunday, March 27, 2011

 In a way, this game was the exact opposite of a lot of Arsenal matches I've seen:

-* The team in red (usually the U.S. wears white or navy blue, this was the debut of the red shirt with the navy sash) looked very much overmatched by a team that was passing around as if toying with them.
+* The team in red (usually, the U.S. wears white or navy blue, this was the debut of the red shirt with the navy sash) looked very much overmatched by a team that was passing the ball around, as if toying with them.
 I got the feeling that, like Arsenal, Argentina could have turned it on and won this game easily any time they wanted to....
 But they didn't.

 * A big (in hype, at least) striker missed some easy shots.
 Messi was not "the best player in the world" last night.
-His dribbling is sick and he can really pass, but his shooting was so far off the mark that the U.S. goalie, North Brunswick, New Jersey native and Everton star Tim Howard, made none of his saves against Messi.
+His dribbling is sick, and he can really pass, but he was 0-for-5 on shots.
+His shooting was so far off the mark that the U.S. goalie, North Brunswick, New Jersey native and Everton star Tim Howard, made none of his saves against Messi: None one of the shots was on target.
 It reminded me of Arsenal's Nicklas Bendtner -- even if Messi's height didn't (he's officially 5-foot-7, Bendtner's listed as 6-foot-3 1/2), nor his hair (although it was equally silly).

 * And, of course, the team that would have been happy with a draw was.